Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Graphs

 \end{proof}

-It is straight forward to verify that Lemma~\ref{lemm:OnlyCheckSelfLoop} also holds for $\LimInfAvg(\pi)$ objective.
+It is straightforward to verify that Lemma~\ref{lemm:OnlyCheckSelfLoop} also holds for $\LimInfAvg(\pi)$ objectives (we simply replace every occurrence of $\LimSupAvg$ by $\LimInfAvg$ and the same argument holds).
 This gives us the first item of the theorem.
 The next lemma proves the last item of the theorem.